CharlesGM/CharlesGM/README.md

 **A little more about me ...**

-- 👨🏽‍💻 whoami && echo "DevOps Sorcerer conjuring up modular repos to automate cloud components.
+- 👨🏽‍💻 **whoami && echo:** DevOps Sorcerer conjuring up modular repos to automate cloud components.
 Crafting spells for monitoring tools and enchanting CI/CD pipelines.
-Summoning blockchain creations on Ethereum and Hyperledger Fabric to my GitHub realm."
+Summoning blockchain creations on Ethereum and Hyperledger Fabric to my GitHub realm.
-- 🤔 /tmp && echo "Drafting arcane scripts for Medium - still initializing content, stay tuned for magic!"
+- 🤔 **/tmp && echo:** Drafting arcane scripts for Medium - still initializing content, stay tuned for magic!
-- 🛖 pwd && echo "Currently traversing the Ethereum blockchain, decoding its mysteries and mastering smart contracts."
+- 🛖 **pwd && echo:** Currently traversing the Ethereum blockchain, decoding its mysteries, and mastering smart contracts.
-- 📨 /var/spool/mail && echo "Reach me at gachangocmbugua@gmail.com for collabs, quests, and epic challenges."
+- 📨 **/var/spool/mail && echo:** Reach me at gachangocmbugua@gmail.com for collabs, quests, and epic challenges.
-- ⚡ apt-update && echo "Recharging by marathoning classic cartoons: PowerPuff Girls, Peabody and Sherman, the Lorax, Zootopia.
-Nostalgia++!"
+- ⚡ **apt-update && echo:** Recharging by marathoning classic cartoons: PowerPuff Girls, Peabody, and Sherman, the Lorax, Zootopia.
+Nostalgia++!